Museum Display Cases: Anti-Reflective + UV Spec Guide

 How is museum-grade acrylic different from regular cast acrylic?

 Optically, museum-grade acrylic is cast PMMA with two added layers — a UV-blocking additive or laminate that holds transmission below 5% across the damaging 300-400 nm band, and a hard-coat anti-reflective treatment on the viewing surfaces.
 Mechanically it's the same cast PMMA, so it polishes and bonds the same way.
-The difference shows up in the test data: delta-E color shift after 12 months of accelerated UV exposure, and percent specular reflectance measured per ASTM E1331.
+The difference shows up in the measurable numbers: delta-E color shift under accelerated UV exposure (weathering methods such as ASTM G155), and percent specular reflectance measured per ASTM E1331.

 When does anti-reflective coating actually beat untreated polished acrylic?